harrow-css/2023-multithreading/getting-started.md

 # Getting Started with Running a Thread

-> Thread proposals for Autumn 2023 have ended.
-Details will be updated when the call for Spring 2024 threads starts mid-November.
+> Thread proposals for Spring 2024 are open until Dec 03, 2023!

 **Table of Contents**
 * [Introduction](#introduction)